grnspc/HAProxy/guides/haproxy/part-2/008-dyn-dns-conclusion.md

 ---
 title: Part 2.8 - Conclusion - DynDNS Configuration
-section: DynDNS Configuration
+sectionTitle: DynDNS Configuration
-chapterTitle: Conclusion
+stepTitle: Conclusion
-chapter: "2.8"
+step: "2.8"
 ---

-{{ $frontmatter.section }}
+{{ $frontmatter.sectionTitle }}
 # Part 2.8 - Conclusion

 If everything went right `<your_subdomain>.dedyn.io` and `<any_string>.<your_subdomain>.dedyn.io` should resolve to your public IP.